Who We Are

 Karin Gosselink is the founding Director of Academic Strategies and serves as an Associate Director of Undergraduate Writing and Tutoring at Yale’s Poorvu Center for Teaching and Learning.
 Karin grew up in Bolingbrook, Illinois, and was awarded a scholarship to Hamilton College in Clinton, NY.
 There she majored in English and started her professional academic career as a tutor in their writing center.
 After coordinating the writing center at the University of Illinois at Chicago, she enrolled in a Ph.D. program in literatures in English at Rutgers University, where she wrote a dissertation on community creation in the wake of civil violence in contemporary global anglophone novels.
 In 2006, she started as a full-time writing lecturer in Yale’s English department, and in 2010 became the Assistant Director of the Yale College Writing Center.
 In 2016, Karin started the Academic Strategies program to help students develop strong practices and approaches to their academic work at Yale.
 Karin also helped to create the Community Initiative for first-generation and lower-income students at Yale in 2018.
 In her online work this year, Karin will be frequently Zoom bombed by her three children, William, Oscar, and Nora, and her two new kittens, Simon and Eloise.

 Lynda Paul is the Assistant Director of Academic Strategies and Undergraduate Writing and Tutoring at Yale.
-She grew up in southern California, just north of Los Angeles, but began her educational journey across the country from there, as a bassoonist on scholarship at the Eastman School of Music in Rochester, NY.
+She grew up in southern California, just north of Los Angeles, but began her educational journey across the country from there, as a bassoonist at the Eastman School of Music in Rochester, NY.
 Realizing fairly quickly after arriving in upstate NY that a career in an orchestra was not right for her, Lynda explored multiple other instruments, majors, and degrees throughout the rest of her undergraduate studies, ending up with a self-designed B.M./B.A. double-degree and then spending the next several years studying, researching, performing, and teaching across different fields in the arts and humanities, with a special focus on writing—first at the University of Chicago and then at Yale, where she earned her Ph.D. and M.F.A. degrees, and joined the faculty.
 At Yale, she has taught interdisciplinary classes listed in nine different departments (most frequently in English, Theater Studies, and Music), served as a college advisor and senior thesis advisor to numerous students, and worked as one of the Residential College Writing Tutors.
 Her passion is for student mentorship and teaching across the liberal arts, and her goal is to help all students at Yale figure out how to learn, grow, and thrive in the way that works best for them in this academic environment.
 She loves to talk with students, so please don’t hesitate to reach out anytime!

 Jorge Anaya, born and raised in Los Angeles, California, majored in History of Science, Medicine, and Public Health as a member of the Yale Class of 2019.
 This is currently his second year of serving as the Woodbridge Fellow for the YCDO & Center for Teaching and Learning as the coordinator of the Community Initiative, a direct Yale administrative effort to empower first generation, low income undergraduates academically, socially, and financially.
 As an undergraduate, Jorge was heavily involved in residential college life, serving as president for Timothy Dwight College’s Student Activities Committee during his first year and as Chief Aide for the Head of College Office during his senior year.
 As an FGLI student himself, he is passionate about helping students from underrepresented backgrounds feel at home at Yale.